Realize Your Dreams.

 -

 We require that accepted applicants place a nonrefundable $500 deposit to reserve your program seat.
+This deposit will be due within 3 weeks of the program seat offer.
 Your acceptance letter will provide a deadline indicating when we must receive the deposit.
 Once enrolled in the program, these funds will be applied to your account.
 Those who paid the deposit but decline to enroll in the program will forfeit the deposit; if that student is admitted to the same program at a later date, AHU will require another full deposit.
 A professional program deposit is not transferable to another department.

 - Immunizations and Verification Requirements